 The #1 tin that began it all, bought in Geneva, IL, the day before flying to live in Europe the next 9 years!
 (June 1982)

-collecting art - advertising & graphics - history - German Lebkuchen tins - British biscuit tins (which began it all in the late 1800s) - - - The National Bread Museum's Tins of Taste Museum is a historical preservation collection, representing a few hundred companies in over two dozen countries so far, of usually quite decorative tin containers, in shape or design.
-Sold through the past 125-or-so years, they were used for food items such as cookies, crackers, candy, tea, cakes, coffee, oatmeal, hot chocolate + all other forms of chocolate, German stollen, Italian panettone, Brazilian cheese, spices & baking ingredients, (plus a few tins regarding history & cultural heritage for non-food items such as pencil cases - puzzles - games - cards & stationery) --- & the list goes on.
+collecting art - advertising & graphics - history - German Lebkuchen tins - British biscuit tins (which began it all in the mid-1800s) - - - The National Bread Museum's Tins of Taste Museum is a historical preservation collection, representing a few hundred companies in over two dozen countries so far, of usually quite decorative tin containers, in shape or design.
+Sold through the past 150-or-so years, they were used for food items such as cookies, crackers, candy, tea, coffee, oatmeal, popcorn, hot chocolate + all other forms of chocolate, German stollen, Italian panettone, Brazilian cheese, spices & baking ingredients, (plus a few tins regarding history & cultural heritage for non-food items such as pencil cases - puzzles - games - cards & stationery) --- & the list goes on.
 But it all began as a way to package English biscuits (cookies) in order to ship them to customers.
 Today this industry continues for our pleasure & enjoyment of the beauty of the tins & affordable art!

 The cover to the above tin.